Rob Cosman's Professional Medium Tenon Saw (Ebony Handle)

 22 TPI teeth with a relaxed cutting angle on the first two inches of the blade makes for super easy saw starts, after that the 12 tpi teeth cut quickly through your stock.
 2" depth of blade makes balancing and controlling the saw easier than my Large Tenon Saw.

-We offer limited edition handles in bone resin and a variety of unique species of select woods.
-Click HERE to see the current availability.
+We offer limited edition saws with handles crafted from a variety of unique species of select woods.

 Size: Overall length (Toe to handle tip): 15-7/8 inches.
 Blade length (Toe to heal): 11 inches.
 Depth of blade under the back: 2 inches.